hakanonymos/ransomware-fud_2018/README.md

 juste for education

-ALL FILE CAN NOT BE DECRYPTED
+ALL FILES CAN NOT BE DECRYPTED